RULES & REGULATIONS

 2. All matters not dealt with in these Rules and Regulations shall be referred to the committee, whose decisions shall be final and binding upon all concerned.
-The Committee reserves the right to change rules without notice.
+We reserve the right to change rules without notice as necessary.

 3. No age limit will be imposed except where indicated (See rule 20).
 Age is as of December 31.
 In Pre-Grade 1 classes, only those under 10 may enter.

 4. All Competitions shall be open to Non-Professionals only, unless otherwise stated.
 That is one whose principal means of livelihood is not obtained from the professional practice of music, in that discipline, even if he or she from time to time accepts remuneration for musical services.
 Persons possessing either Actra or Equity full membership cards are considered professional and therefore ineligible.

 5. Competitors studying with the Adjudicator during the Festival year will not be eligible.

 6. Except for woodwinds and brass classes, all competitive and graded pieces, except studies and string sonatas, must be performed from memory.
 All graded pieces must be chosen from the current Royal Conservatory of Music or Canada Conservatory of Music Syllabi.
 Suzuki repertoire will be accepted if performed in Suzuki classes or if listed in either Conservatory Syllabus.
 Ensembles, duets and trios are exempt from memorization.We will now accept repertoire listed in the CC Loud and Clear Syllabus as well.

 7. All contestants must perform their pieces as stated on their entry form.

 8. For festival purposes, repeats are optional..
 Da Capos and Del Segnos should be observed.Please make sure your timings reflect your choices.